swethshaw/Task-manager/README.md

 npm install
 npm start

-💡 Usage
+## 💡 Usage

-Open your browser and navigate to the frontend (e.g. http://localhost:3000)
+- Open your browser and navigate to the frontend (e.g. **http://localhost:3000**)

-Use the UI to add new tasks, view tasks list, edit or delete tasks
+- Use the UI to add new tasks, view the task list, edit or delete tasks

-The backend handles data storage and API endpoints
+- The backend handles data storage and API endpoints

+---

-📚 Contributing
+## 📚 Contributing

 Feel free to fork this repo, make improvements, and create a pull request.
-If you plan on making major changes — open an issue first so we can discuss.
+If you plan on making major changes, please open an issue first so we can discuss it.

+---

-📄 License
+## 📄 License

-This project is for personal / educational use.
+This project is for personal and educational use.

+---

-🙋‍ About & Author
+## 🙋‍ About & Author

-Created by Sweth.
+Created by **Sweth**.
-Feel free to connect or give feedback via GitHub.
+Feel free to connect or share feedback on GitHub.

-pgsql
-Copy code